rvagg/js-ipld-schema-validator/README.md

 `

-// Compile it to its object descriptor form which SchemaValidator consumes const schemaDescriptor = parse(schemaText)
+// Compile it to its object descriptor form which SchemaValidator consumes const schemaDescriptor = parseSchema(schemaText)

 // Create a validator function from the Schema descriptor, with 'MyStruct' as the
 // root type to inspect
-const myStructValidator = create(schemaDescriptor, 'MyStruct')
+const myStructValidator = createValidator(schemaDescriptor, 'MyStruct')

 // An object that matches our schema const obj = {